 Can a parent who committed violence get custody or visitation?

-However, there are many other factors that s/he will consider as well.
+However, there are many other factors that a judge will consider as well.
 See How will a judge make a decision about parental rights and responsibilities (custody)?
 Therefore, the fact that a parent committed domestic violence does not necessarily mean that s/he will be denied custody.

 It is recommended that you seek legal advice from a lawyer to assist you in any custody case, especially one involving domestic violence issues.
-For information on how to find a lawyer see our OH Finding a Lawyer page.
+For information on how to find a lawyer, see our Ohio Finding a Lawyer page.